Asynchronous Python

 🏗 cover uvloop.

-UPDATE: actually raw asyncio is getting civilized these days, might be worth using.
+Raw asyncio is getting civilised these days, might be worth using.
 But there is a complicated relationship between the various bits.
-And I no longer need to do this, so you are on your own.
+And I no longer need to do this, so my advice might be stale.
 G’luck.

 BBC’s tutorial Python Asyncio Part 1 – Basic Concepts and Patterns